damballah/cmcapi/README_EN.md

 Result on the date 27/10/2018 at 10:52 ---> 0.42

-## Exemple complet avec toutes les informations récupérables et converties en euro sur le XRP
+## Complete example with all the information recoverable and converted into euro on the XRP
 Copy and paste the following example to test **cmcapi** where you can directly download the [test.py](https://github.com/damballah/cmcapi/blob/master/test.py) file.

     from cmcapi import cmc